jamesmoss/toml/readme.md

 # TOML for PHP

 A parser for [TOML](https://github.com/mojombo/toml) written in PHP.
-Currently supports 100% of the TOML spec.
+Currently supports 100% of the TOML spec: dates, multiline arrays, key groups, the lot.

 ## Requirements